Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Sorry, please go ahead.

-Yeah, so despite that rundown, we had a good growth in utilities.
+Yeah, so despite that ramp down, we had a good growth in utilities.

 Sukamal Banerjee